sergeod9/react-responsive-menu/README.md

     The second object is a dropdown menu, you do not need to provide an href key, but a dropdown key with a value of true instead. also since the dropdown link is practically a nested menu, you need to pass a submenu object, which in turn is also an array of object.

+    #### important:

-    #### important: All submenu items mus be links, the Menu has 1 level of dropdown menus.
+    - All submenu items must be links, the Menu has 1 level of dropdown menus.
+    - Objects `id` key is used as a react key in the `Menu` component when iterating using `map` higher order function. the value of `id` must follow react rules for providing `key` value.

     the products `submenu` can be provided within the `Products` object itself, but for readability, better to be provided as a separate array of objects, and passed later to the `submenu` key in the `Products` object.
 So the code above will become: